The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission.

 Where to stay

-Western Isles Hotel boasts a relaxed atmosphere, great local cuisine and sea views across Tobermory Harbour.
+Western Isles Hotel has a relaxed atmosphere, great local cuisine and sea views across Tobermory Harbour.
 Spacious doubles and family suites are fitted with comfortable beds and walk-in showers, and breakfast is included in the price of your stay.

 Portrush, County Antrim